 The wait for all UK rally fans is over; the stage was set for the World’s best drivers to tackle the legendary stages of North and Mid Wales in what can only be described as the highlight for every rally fan here in the UK.

-Friday was typical rally GB conditions, thick fog covered much of the Hafren stage which resulted in some rather demanding and tricky conditions to be standing out taking photos in.
-Luckily after a long yomp between stage runs we found some clearer air for the afternoons actions.
-Saturday was not much better either, at least the rain provided a bit more dirty action for us as we stumbled across a half decent muddy puddle in Gartheiniog.
+Friday was typical rally GB conditions, a thick fog covered much of the Hafren stage which resulted in some rather demanding and tricky conditions to be standing out taking photos in.
+Luckily after a long yomp between stage runs, we found some clearer air for the afternoon’s actions.
+Saturday was not much better either, at least the rain provided a bit more dirty action for us as we stumbled across a half-decent muddy puddle in Gartheiniog.

-The final days action sees us return to what is becoming one of our favorite Sunday stages to visit, Brenig.
-With a nice views out across the Llyn Brenig Reservoir it really does make for some nice snaps, one has to wonder why it doesn’t get used on National events?
-Anyway that was another Wales Rally GB done as always a highlight to our rallying calendar.
+The final day’s action sees us return to what is becoming one of our favourite Sunday stages to visit, Brenig.
+With a nice view out across the Llyn Brenig Reservoir, it really does make for some nice snaps, one has to wonder why it doesn’t get used on National events?
+Anyway, that was another Wales Rally GB done as always a highlight to our rallying calendar.